Lacri1/Immovable_Property/README.md

 # Seoul Apartment Price Analysis and Economic Policy Impact

 ## Project Overview
-This project analyzes the trends in Seoul apartment prices from 2013 to 2023 and examines the impact of economic policies (base interest rates, mortgage rates, etc.) on the real estate market.
+This project analyzes the trends in Seoul apartment prices and examines the impact of economic policies (base interest rates, mortgage rates, etc.) on the real estate market.
 The analysis provides valuable insights into the relationship between macroeconomic policies and housing market dynamics in Seoul.

 ## Installation
 ```bash